StockHolding Corporation of India

-Stock Holding Corporation of India Limited (SHCIL) is an Indian custodian and depository participant, based in Navi Mumbai, Maharashtra.
-SHCIL was established in 1986 as a public limited company and is a subsidiary of IFCI.
-It is also responsible for e-stamping system around India.
-It is also authorised by Reserve Bank of India as Agency Bank to distribute and receive Govt. of India savings/relief bond 2003 along with nationalized banks.
+Stock Holding Corporation of India Limited (StockHolding) is an Indian custodian and depository participant, based in Mumbai, Maharashtra.
+StockHolding was established in 1986 as a public limited company and is a subsidiary of IFCI.
+StockHolding became a subsidiary of IFCI Limited on April 7, 2015, which is a Government Company.
+Being a subsidiary of a Government Company, StockHolding and its subsidiaries are also Government Companies.
+It is also responsible for the e-Stamping system around India.
+It is authorized by the Reserve Bank of India as an Agency Bank to distribute and receive Govt. of India savings/relief bond 2003 along with nationalized banks.

+On November 22, 2024 IFCI Limited approved the merger of Stockholding Corporation of India Limited with IFCI Limited, in accordance with the recommendation of the Ministry of Finance, Ministry of Finance Government of India, as outlined in letter F.No.2/22/2016-IF-1 dated November 22, 2024.
+The National Stock Exchange (NSE) issued a letter (No. IFCI/CS/2024-788), and the Bombay Stock Exchange (BSE) issued a letter (No. IFCI/CS/2024-787) in this regard.

 Corporate structure

 The Stock Holding Corporation has three subsidiaries: